Angtrim/Android-First-Time-Library/README.md

 The library is very simple.
 It just saves a boolean in the SHARED PREFERENCES to check if it's the first time.

+## Used by

+If you use my library, please tell me at angelo.gallarello [at] gmail [dot] com.
+So I can add your app here!

 ## License